GwendolyneFreddy/butchery/README.md

 <a name="12" id="12"></a>&#10173; **[12] Rebalancing Rebalancing Tazok and DigDag**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>install before Stratagems</em><br><br>

 &#9755; In vanilla, Tazok is an ORC Level 18 standard fighter, and DigDag an ORC level 12 standard fighter.
-This component tweaks Tazok slightly (slightly better saving throws and hp), turns DigDag into a Berserker, and improves their levels by one (level 19 for Tazok and 13 for DigDag).
+This component tweaks Tazok slightly (slightly better saving throws and HP), turns DigDag into a Berserker, and improves their levels by one (level 19 for Tazok and 13 for DigDag).
 There are also cosmetic changes: Tazok is now a half ogre again (as in BG1) while DigDag inherits the OROG CHIEFTAIN animation.

 If you want Tazok to be a berserker, you must install stratagems '*Smarter general AI*' component (no problem of compatibility issue).